ultraio/docs-blockchain/docs/blockchain/contracts/nft-contract/nft-actions/setprchsreq.a.md

 `promoter_basis_point` is used to specify how much % of a sale a promoter will get.

-`purchase_option_with_uniqs` - optional field used to set purchase options via uniqs. user has to have `count` tokens from listed token factories.
+`purchase_option_with_uniqs` - optional field used to set purchase options via uniqs. user has to have `count` tokens from listed uniq factories.
 They will be burned, transferred or checked as per `strategy` setting.

 `sale_shares` is used to set royalties.